FontysRobotArm/robotarm/Docs/Project Requirements.md

 5. Use Structured Text to program the PLC

-6. No hard minimum, just try to get as far as possible
+6. No hard minimum, just try to get as far as far as possible